hobbies for women in their 30s

 Visiting your home country as often as possible is a great way to learn more about your history and continue fostering self-growth.

+Whether new to traveling or experienced, joining a travel club can have many benefits.
 For starters, you get to meet like-minded people who also love to visit new places and are open to new experiences.

 You also get insider information on the latest deals, tips & tricks for beginners, and much more!

+As you travel the world, you must reflect on everything you learned about yourself and others.
 What was the best part?
 What was the worst part?
 Did you learn anything about yourself?
 What would you do differently next time?

 All these questions foster self-growth and are important to reflect on.

-It is such a great gift for so many reasons.
-If your loved ones did not travel with you, giving them a souvenir lets them know you were thinking about them.
+If your loved ones didn’t travel with you, giving them a souvenir shows you were thinking about them.
 If you were traveling with a buddy, giving them a souvenir might reflect on them being great travel partners.
-Finally, collecting souvenirs for yourself is an excellent reminder about your travel history- something you can be proud of.
+Finally, collecting souvenirs for yourself is an excellent reminder of your travel history- something you can be proud of.

 When you leave a new place, try to see if there is a souvenir you can take back home.